DataDog/datadog-sync-cli/README.md

                                               during client initialization.
 On import,
                                               only source api key is validated.
-On sync/diffs, only destination api key is validated. [default: True] --http-client-retry-timeout INTEGER         The HTTP request retry timeout period.
+On sync/diffs, only destination api key is validated. [default: True] --http-client-timeout INTEGER               The HTTP request timeout period.
+Defaults to `30s`.
+  --http-client-retry-timeout INTEGER         The HTTP request retry timeout period.
 Defaults to `60s`.
   --resources TEXT                            Optional comma separated list of resource to
                                               import.
 All supported resources are imported